dperezmavro/infosec/protostar/protostar_stack6.md

 0x080484aa <getpath+38>:	call   0x8048380 <gets@plt>
 ```

-So we know that the stack exactly before `getpath` is called containes a return address (because of x86 calling conventions) and then we do a `push ebp`, increasing our offset by 4.
+So we know that the stack exactly before `getpath` is called containes a return address (because of x86 calling conventions) and then we do a `push ebp`, increasing our offset from EIP by 4.
 After this, we see that `gets` (which expects a pointer to our buffer) is passed the address `ebp-0x4c` (`0x4c` is 76 in decimal), which tells us that our buffer starts at `ebp-0x4c`.
-Putting this together, we can see that our buffer is at `address_of_return_address_on_stack - 4 - 76`, making our total offset 80 bytes from the start of our buffer till we overwrite our return address on the stack.
+Putting this together, we can see that our buffer is at `address_of_return_address_on_stack - 4 - 76`, making our total offset 80 bytes from the start of our buffer till we overwrite `getpath`'s return address on the stack.
 The diagram below shows the points of interest and the stack layout based on the conversation so far:

 ```
  ________________ < ebp - 0x4c
 |  our buffer    |